 Sold on the idea of a low rate card?
-Well then, is the CUA Low Rate Credit Card right for you?
+Well then, is the Great Southern Bank Low Rate Credit Card right for you?
 When comparing low rate cards, you’ll probably notice that most are fairly low on features.
 This comes down to that idea of service we were talking about previously.

 Credit card companies offer a service – and expect to make money from that service.
 With a low rate card, card companies would expect less money in return than if they were offering a card with a much higher rate of interest.